jhajek/Linux-text-book-part-1/Chapter-04/chapter-04.md

 Each application has a preferences and content menu area in GNOME 3.
 It is located right next to the Activities button.
 You will see the application name with a small white drop down arrow.
 In order to find the window commands for open, close, resize, tiling, and so forth you just need to right click on the gray toolbar on top of the window that has the focus.

 ![*GNOME 3 Taskbar*](images/Chapter-04/GNOME3/taskbar-and-toolbar.png "Taskbar")

+#### GNOME 3 Modify Favorites

+You can remove default icons from the favorite menu as well as add your own favorite applications in GNOME 3 and GNOME 40.

 #### GNOME 40 Features